Spherical inspirals of spinning bodies into Kerr black holes: Numerical implementation and results

 According to the Lindblom criterion~\cite{Lindblom:2008cm}, two waveforms are distinguishable if their mismatch $\mathcal M \geq \frac{{\cal D}}{{2\rm SNR}^2}$, with ${\cal D}$ the number of parameters of the waveform model.
-If we neglect the spin precession of the smaller body, we have in total twelve parameters, since we assumed that the primary spin is aligned to the z-axis. \footnote{It is worth noticing that the precession of the binary spins and the orbital plane are not independent degrees of freedom.
+If we neglect the spin precession of the smaller body, we have in total twelve parameters, since we assumed that the primary spin is aligned to the $z$-axis. \footnote{It is worth noticing that the precession of the binary spins and the orbital plane are not independent degrees of freedom.
 In the large mass ratio limit, a quasi-spherical EMRI can be viewed as an asymmetric binary with precessing spins on quasi-circular orbits.
-The latter orbital configuration has the same degrees of freedom of a spherical inspiral.} For ${\cal D} =12$, the mismatch threshold is $\mathcal M \simeq 6 \times 10^{-3}$ for a prototypical SNR=30.
-Thus, waveforms including the secondary spin are distinguishable to waveforms with a non-spinning body across all of the parameter space.
+The latter orbital configuration has the same degrees of freedom as a spherical inspiral.} For ${\cal D} =12$, the mismatch threshold is $\mathcal M \simeq 6 \times 10^{-3}$ for a prototypical SNR=30.
+Thus, waveforms including the secondary spin are distinguishable from waveforms with a non-spinning body across all of the parameter space.
 However, these mismatches provide no information on the probability distribution underlying the secondary spin.
-In other words, the large mismatches do not necessary imply that the small body spin is detectable, nor it has sizable correlations with the other parameters.
+We discuss these aspects in the next Section.